 Prev | Table of Contents | Next

 List of All Holiday Dates

-Below is a list of all major holiday dates for the years 5766 through 5770 (or Fall 2005 to Fall 2010).
+Below is a list of all major holiday dates for the years 5781 through 5785 (or fall 2020 through summer 2025).
 All holidays begin at sunset on the day before the date specified here.

+Prev | Table of Contents | Next